-The following table identifies our executive officers who are not directors and sets forth their current positions at Xeris and their ages as of April 17, 2020.
+The following table identifies our executive officers who are not directors and sets forth their current positions at Xeris and their ages as of April 29, 2021.

-Officer Name Position Held with Xeris Since Age Barry Deutsch Chief Financial Officer 2018 57 Beth Hecht Senior Vice President, General Counsel and Corporate Secretary 2018 56 Ken Johnson Senior Vice President, Clinical Development, Regulatory, Quality Assurance and Medical Affairs 2017 57 Steven Prestrelski Chief Scientific Officer 2005 56 John Shannon Executive Vice President, Chief Operating Officer 2017 58
+Officer Name Position Held with Xeris Since Age Barry Deutsch Chief Financial Officer 2018 58 Beth Hecht Senior Vice President, General Counsel and Corporate Secretary 2018 57 Ken Johnson Senior Vice President, Clinical Development, Regulatory, Quality Assurance and Medical Affairs 2017 58 Steven Prestrelski Chief Scientific Officer 2005 57 John Shannon President and Chief Operating Officer 2017 59

 Barry Deutsch.
-Mr. Deutsch joined our company in July 2017 as our vice president, business development.
-In April 2018, Mr. Deutsch was appointed as our Chief Financial Officer.
+Mr. Deutsch joined our company in July 2017 as our vice president, business development and was appointed as Chief Financial Officer in April 2018.
 Previously, from 2007 to 2017, Mr. Deutsch was a vice president for the BioScience Division of Baxter Healthcare Corporation, Baxalta Incorporated following its spinoff from Baxter, and Shire plc following its acquisition of Baxalta.
 Mr. Deutsch's roles included serving as vice president of business development at Baxter BioScience and Baxalta and head of business development and public-private partnerships for the intercontinental region at Baxalta and Shire.